 The American Association for Long-Term Care Insurance reports that approximately 8 million people in the U.S. have long-term care coverage.
 Approximately half of the claims made under long-term care policies are filed by policyholders that are at least eighty-years-old.
 The purpose of this form of coverage is to pay for those expenses not covered by Medicare.
-Because this form of coverage can have a dramatic impact on the care received by seniors or those who suffer from a chronic illness, we have provided some basic information all policyholders should know about long-term care insurance.

 Minimum Coverage Typically Includes In-Home Coverage